 3. Evaluate the competitive advantage

-This goes something like this: “Well, if my competitor is running their data warehouse for $4-million a year on a legacy technology stack, and I can “lift and shift” my data warehouse to a technology stack that I can run for $40,000 a year, who’s going to gain a competitive advantage?”
+Its goes something like this, “Well, if my competitor is running their data warehouse for $4 million a year on a legacy technology stack, and I can 'lift and shift' my data warehouse to a technology stack that I can run for $40,000 a year, who’s going to gain a competitive advantage?”

 The future of strategic data management